MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 ### 3. Train the model

 The third step is to train the random forest model on the training data.
 To do this, we need to split the data into training and test sets, and then fit the model on the training set.
 Splitting the data into training and test sets is a common practice in machine learning and predictive modeling.
-The purpose of this step is to evaluate the performance of the model on data it has not seen before, and to avoid overfitting the model to the training data.
+The purpose of this step is to evaluate the performance of the model on data it hasn't seen before, and to avoid overfitting the model to the training data.

-If we were to train the model on the entire dataset, it would likely perform well on the training data, but may not generalize well to new data.
-This is because the model may have learned to fit the noise in the training data, rather than the underlying patterns that are present in the data.
+If we were to train the model on the entire dataset, it would likely perform well on the training data, but might not generalize well to new data.
+This is because the model might have learned to fit the noise in the training data, rather than the underlying patterns that are present in the data.

 By splitting the data into training and test sets, we can train the model on the training set and evaluate its performance on the test set.
 This allows us to estimate how well the model performs on new data, and to identify any issues with overfitting or underfitting the model.

 > [!NOTE]
 > In addition to splitting the data into training and test sets, it's also common to use techniques such as cross-validation to further evaluate the performance of the model and tune its hyperparameters.
 These techniques help to ensure that the model is robust and performs well on a variety of data.
-Cross-validation techniques are not covered in this Playbook, but there are many resources online on how to take this further.
+Cross-validation techniques aren't covered in this Playbook, but there are many resources online on how to take this further.

 We can use the scikit-learn library to perform these tasks.